Difficult To Look At (1-4)

 Why are their eyes covered?

-To shield them from scrutiny - they’re not here to be judged for their looks.
+To shield them from scrutiny - it’s not about how they look, it’s about their energy.

 In 1849, the worlds first woman doctor, Dr. Elizabeth Blackwell, just graduated from Geneva College in New York.
 She wanted to gain extra hands-on experience and the only place to accept her was the city maternity ward in Paris, France.
 It was a life changing experience for her in many ways.
 [BWSATP, 51]